Kevin37Li/hello-world/README.md

 # hello-world
 my first repository
-it's cool to use this file
+it's cool to use this file.
+Jack added this.